cloudflare/cloudflare-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 # Common error codes

 The Cloudflare Load Balancing API adds global health to each pool and origin server.
 It also gives you a view into what our network sees at a wider level.
 Cloudflare uses a quorum system to determine pool and origin health status.
-The quorum is taken from PoPs responsible for running health checks in a region, and the majority result is used.
+The quorum is taken from PoPs responsible for running health monitor requests in a region, and the majority result is used.

 When troubleshooting failures, use the Cloudflare API for programmatic access to Cloudflare Load Balancing.
 The Health Check Events and Load Balancer Monitors routes are excellent tools for accessing load balancing event logs and reconfiguring Cloudflare monitors.